Brescia Wastewater Treatment Plant

 Although an upgrade using conventional technology was considered, the installation would have required a very large footprint.
 With very limited available land to extend the plant footprint, ASM Brescia required a compact technology with which to retrofit a portion of the existing wastewater plant.

 A division of the ASM group, known as Aprica Studi Engineering Company, performed a five-month study to solve the upgrade problem.
-GE’s Water & Process Technologies was selected to supply a ZeeWeed MBR (membrane bioreactor) system to replace one of the three existing activated sludge treatment lines, and was requested to operate as the main contractor.
+SUEZ Water Technologies & Solutions was selected to supply a ZeeWeed MBR (membrane bioreactor) system to replace one of the three existing activated sludge treatment lines, and was requested to operate as the main contractor.
 The new ZeeWeed MBR would replace “Line B”, as this was the oldest and most obsolete of the existing lines.

 The ZeeWeed membrane fibre has a nominal pore size of 0.04 microns, which provides a physical barrier to biomass, bacteria and viruses, retaining them in the process tank.
 Without the need for chemicals, the ZeeWeed membrane can handle extreme variances in feedwater, and can operate in high MLSS concentrations of up to 15,000 mg/L.